esper-io/console_docs/docs/user-management/README.md

-On the ‘User Management’ page, you can see all the users in your console.
+On the ‘User Management’ page, you can see all the users in your Console.
 You can add more users , delete users or change the authorisation and control of the users from this section.

 ![](./images/2-usermain.png)